Frequently Asked Questions

 Do you offer Toddler Classes?

 Toddler Transitions classes are for ages 18-36 months.
-Classes run 2:45-4:30PM, Tuesdays & Thursdays.
-Class enrolls for the full October-June term.
+Classes run 3:15-4:30pm, Tuesdays & Thursdays.
+This class enrolls in various sessions throughout the school year (Oct-Dec, Jan-Mar, Apr-Jun, July).
 Check the Programs Tab, Toddler Classes for more information and registration.

 Do you offer sibling discounts?